State COVID-19 Bulletins

 May 5 - The Division of Insurance issued Bulletin No. B-5.41 and FAQ, directing all insurers that issue and have in effect property and casualty insurance policies in the State of Colorado under Article 4 of Title 10, C.R.S. to accept, to the extent reasonably possible, photographs and/or video, measurements and other reasonable digital data to document a claim for damaged property submitted to the insurer by a claimant, an insured or a valid representative of the claimant or insured.
 If necessary, insurers and insureds may postpone an in-person property damage inspection to a reasonable and mutually agreeable date when the property may be safely inspected and electronic and digital information is not sufficient to document the loss.
 Insureds and third-party claimants are still required to mitigate damages to the extent possible.
 The FAQ indicates that surplus lines carriers are not exempted from the requirements of Section 10-3-1104, C.R.S.; therefore, the Division expects the surplus lines to follow the guidance provided in Bulletin 5.41.

-March 27 - The Division of Insurance issued Bulletin No. B-5.38, directing all insurers that issue and have in effect property and casualty insurance policies in the State of Colorado under Article 4 of Title 10, C.R.S. and insurance producers who collect and remit premiums in accordance with Section 10-2-704, C.R.S., to make reasonable accommodations to prevent individuals and businesses from losing coverage due to cancellation for the non-payment of premium.
+March 27 (revised to voluntary September 17, 2020) - The Division of Insurance issued Bulletin No. B-5.38, directing all insurers that issue and have in effect property and casualty insurance policies in the State of Colorado under Article 4 of Title 10, C.R.S. and insurance producers who collect and remit premiums in accordance with Section 10-2-704, C.R.S., to make reasonable accommodations to prevent individuals and businesses from losing coverage due to cancellation for the non-payment of premium.
 Accommodations include but are not limited to extension of premium grace periods; waiver of late payment fees; a moratorium on cancellations for non-payment; defer any non-renewal underwriting actions; and provide a continuation of coverage for any expiring policy.
 Accommodations should be made until relevant Colorado Public Health and Environment orders are rescinded or until the bulletin is rescinded, whichever is later.
 Insurers are also encouraged to take steps to use electronic payments whenever possible.
 The applicable statutes referenced by the bulletin are not applicable to nonadmitted insurance; however, the Division also issued an FAQ to the bulletin indicating that they hope and expect the surplus lines market to consider the direction in the bulletin.

 April 1 (expired June 1, 2020) - The Governor issued Executive Order No. 7S effective, indicating that no insurer may, without a without a court order, lapse, terminate or cause to be forfeited a covered insurance policy because a covered policyholder does not pay a premium or interest or indebtedness on a premium under the policy who suffered certain losses as a result of the COVID-19 pandemic.
 This grace period applies to entities licensed or regulated by the Insurance Department including admitted and non-admitted insurance companies that provide any insurance coverage in Connecticut including, life, health, auto, property, casualty, and other types of insurance.